svin24/svin24.github.io/content/blog/Rust-move-fast-and-break-things.md

 aarch64.
 Even on the supported platforms it comes with a substantial burden on build requirements, calling for 10&times; to 100&times; or more RAM, CPU time, and power usage.
-Whatever its benefits, choosing Rust is ultimately choosing to lock a large group people out of your project, and dooming many more to struggle and frustration.
+Whatever its benefits, choosing Rust is ultimately choosing to lock a large group of people out of your project, and dooming many more to struggle and frustration.
 These are real trade-offs that you need to seriously consider.

 Rewrite-it-in-Rust has become a moral imperative.
 Well, here's a moral argument: throwing away serviceable computers every couple of years to upgrade is a